bhartiingle/ML-project-/README (5).md

 Experiments and Results Summary
 1. Overview of Experiments

-Several analytical experiments were carried out using the NFHS dataset that was acquired from the India Data Portal in order to assess the correlation between socioeconomic and health indicators in India.
-The main goals were to:

 Make sure the necessary programs and libraries are installed on your machine before executing the code:

  Python 3.8 or above